Factual residents – Temporarily outside of Canada

 - file an income tax and benefit return and report all income you receive from sources inside and outside Canada for each year you are absent from Canada.

-In this case, contact us for more information.
+In this case, contact the CRA for more information.

 As a factual resident, your income is taxed as if you never left Canada.
 As such, you will continue to:

 - report all income you receive from sources inside and outside Canada for the year and claim all deductions that apply to you;